-&lt;sup>74 As some trade allies may find it difficult to directly quantify the program's attribution effect on non-program sales, the evaluator may need to use a series of questions to guide the trade ally to provide an estimate of the overall attribution.
+&lt;sup>78 As some trade allies may find it difficult to directly quantify the program's attribution effect on non-program sales, the evaluator may need to use a series of questions to guide the trade ally to provide an estimate of the overall attribution.
 Questions may include asking about what factors influence sales of non-program efficient equipment/products and how the program influences individual factors to provide context for an overall attribution estimate.

-For programs that offer a number of different measures, the evaluator should select and ask about a small number of measures or measure groups that are most likely to generate spillover, e.g., the program's highest impact measures.
+of measures or measure groups that are most likely to generate spillover, e.g., the program's highest impact measures.
 The selection of trade allies to include in this research will depend on the measures selected, e.g., if the highest impact measures are lighting measures, the population of trade allies from which to sample should be lighting contractors.